ivanshyla/knowing-you-app/README.md

 ## 🔒 Security & Privacy

-For the MVP, RLS (Row Level Security) is enabled but set to allow all operations.
-Before deploying to production:

-1. Update RLS policies in Supabase to restrict access
-2. Add user authentication if needed
-3. Implement rate limiting on API routes
-4. Add session expiration logic
+For the MVP every session lives in your own AWS account (DynamoDB).
+To harden production:

+1. Attach a least-privilege IAM role to the Elastic Beanstalk/EC2 instance (read + write for the four `kykm_*` tables only).
+2. Enable DynamoDB TTL or a scheduled cleanup Lambda so finished rooms disappear after N hours.
+3. Add authentication or signed room tokens if you need more than ad-hoc 1:1 games.
+4. Introduce API rate limiting (Lambda@Edge, CloudFront, or a tiny middleware) to protect against brute-force room-code scans.

 ## 🛠️ Tech Stack

 - **Next.js 15** - React framework with App Router
 - **TypeScript** - Type safety
 - **Tailwind CSS** - Styling
-- **Supabase** - Backend (database + real-time)
+- **AWS DynamoDB** - Backend storage
 - **Recharts** - Data visualization
 - **html2canvas** - Image generation

-## 📊 Database Schema
+## 📊 Data Model

-- **sessions** - Game sessions with unique codes
-- **participants** - Players (A and B) in each session
-- **questions** - Questions for each session (copied from packs)
+All game data lives in DynamoDB (one table per entity):

+- `kykm_sessions` — game session metadata with the short code
+- `kykm_participants` — two records (roles A/B) per session
+- `kykm_questions` — questions cloned from the selected pack
-- **ratings** - Individual ratings (who rated whom on what)
+- `kykm_ratings` — every 1–10 rating (who rated whom on which question)

 ## 🐛 Troubleshooting

 **"Комната не найдена" error:**
-- Make sure your Supabase credentials are correct in `.env.local`
-- Check that the database tables were created successfully

-**Real-time not working:**
+- Ensure the AWS credentials you provided have DynamoDB read/write permissions
+- Confirm that the `kykm_sessions` table exists in the region you configured

+**No updates in лобби / вопросы:**
+- The polling endpoints rely on DynamoDB – double-check the table contains the newly created session
-- Verify that your Supabase project has real-time enabled (it's on by default)
+- Verify that the EC2/Elastic Beanstalk instance role has DynamoDB permissions
-- Check browser console for connection errors

 **Charts not displaying:**
 - Make sure you have at least 4 ratings per question